Singapore Built Environment · Sector

 2. Step 2

-We map it to programs + grants.
+We map it to the right program.

 3. Step 3